 ICCHP is proud to announce the cooperation with the Support Centre for Students with Special Needs of the Masaryk University, Brno, Czech Republic in organising a (set of) special thematic sessions / special track on Universal Learning Design (ULD) as part of 2020 ICCHP conference.

 With this cooperation ICCHP will put a stronger emphasis on inclusive eLearning as well as provide a platform for a more interdisciplinary discussion.
 In 2020, ULD will comprise Science papers as well as ICCHP forum papers and presentations.
-If you wish to give a paper at this year´s edition of ULD, you need first to register for ICCHP and submit either a Science paper (published with Springer LNCS) or a Forum paper (published in the 1st digital edition of our ICCHP open access compendium “Future Perspectives in AT, eAccessibility and eInclusion”).
+If you wish to give a paper at this year´s edition of ULD, you need first to register for ICCHP and submit either a Science paper (published with Springer LNCS) or a Forum paper (published in the 1st digital edition of our ICCHP open access compendium “Future Perspectives of AT, eAccessibility and eInclusion”).

 ULD calls for contributions addressing issues of inclusive education and education for inclusion.
 Appropriate STS (e.g. "Accessibility – Challenges and Opportunities in Education Sector" or a dedicated ULD STS) and other STSs and sessions announced covering related topics will be grouped and presented within one final, comprehensive ULD Track to facilitate the most efficient and holistic view and experience.